See a list of Physical Therapy Programs by Clicking Here!

 - American Academy of Physical Therapy (AAPT)

-Individuals interested in physical therapy may also be interested in a career in art therapy, music therapy, dance therapy, or occupational therapy.
+Individuals interested in physical therapy may also be interested in a career in art therapy, music therapy, massage therapy, dance therapy, or occupational therapy.
 For more information, check out our Physical Therapy Career Guide on our blog.